A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Optimal Entrainer Search

 \paragraph{Optimization Formulation.} The problem is formulated to simultaneously minimize the two competing objectives:

 These objectives are minimized by varying a set of process variables, $\feature_{\process}$, defined as:

 This vector includes split fractions, reflux ratios, the number of stages above and below the feed, and the compositions of all product and recycle streams for each of the three columns.
-It is noted that the specification of both recycle- $\liquidmolarfraction_{\recycle\component_j\column_i}$ and product concentrations $\liquidmolarfraction_{\product\component_j\column_i}$ for each column may be redundant, but is chosen here for numerical reasons, in essence, to avoid the occurrence of negative concentrations during optimization.
+It is noted that the specification of both recycle- $\liquidmolarfraction_{\recycle\component_j\column_i}$ and component $\component_j$ concentrations $\liquidmolarfraction_{\product\component_j\column_i}$ for each column $\column_i$ may be redundant, but is chosen here for numerical reasons, in essence, to avoid the occurrence of negative concentrations during optimization.

 This optimization is subject to a set of rigorous constraints to ensure a physically meaningful and feasible process.
-The product constraints require minimum purities \eqref{eq:entrainerdistillation:productpurity} and molar flow rates \eqref{eq:entrainerdistillation:productflow} for the product streams of each column.
+The product constraints require minimum purities \eqref{eq:entrainerdistillation:productpurity} and molar flow rates \eqref{eq:entrainerdistillation:productflow} for the product component ($\product\component$) stream of each column.

 Furthermore, flowsheet mass balances must be satisfied.
 These include the closure condition that molar fractions in any stream must sum to one \eqref{eq:entrainerdistillation:closureconditions}, the overall component mass balance for the entire flowsheet \eqref{eq:entrainerdistillation:flowsheetmassbalance}, and the component mass balances for each individual column \eqref{eq:entrainerdistillation:columnmassbalance}.